c3d/xl/README.md

 ### Subtlety #1: expression vs. statement

-The ELIoT parse tree is designed to represent programs in a way that is relatively natural for human beings.
+The Elfe parse tree is designed to represent programs in a way that is relatively natural for human beings.
 In that sense, it departs from languages such as Lisp or SmallTalk.